 Components of TRM Measure Characterizations

 Each measure characterization uses a standardized format that includes at least the following components.
-Measures that have a higher level of complexity may have additional components, but also follow the same format, flow and function.
+Measures with a higher level of complexity may have additional components, but also follow the same format, flow and function.

 Description